alex-gutev/live_cells_cpp/doc/2-expressions.md

 a = 7; // Prints: 13
 ```

-In the above example cell `c` is a computed cell referencing the value
+In the above example cell `c` is a computed cell that references the
-of `a` and *peeks* the value of `b`.
+value of `a` and *peeks* the value of `b`.
 Changing the value of `a`
 triggers a recomputation of `c`, and hence triggers the watch function
-which prints to standard output, but changing the value of `b` doesn't
+which prints to standard output.
+However, changing the value of `b`
-trigger a recomputation of `c`.
+doesn't trigger a recomputation of `c`, and hence the watch function
+is not called.

 \note `live_cells::peek()` returns a cell.